Illustrating the journey of a wish from idea to reality

 The final illustration incorporates very specific color guidelines from Make-A-Wish's brand book.

-I colorized each section of the illustration with one of MAW's eight primary and secondary colors and then limited the color palette within each section to tints of 20%, 60%, and 100% to prevent the overall color scheme from getting out of hand.
+I colorized each section using one of MAW's eight primary and secondary colors, then limited the palette within each section to tints of 20%, 60%, and 100% to keep the overall color scheme from becoming overwhelming.

-The final illustration was approved with zero changes.
+The final "Wish Machine" illustration was approved with zero changes.

 "Thank you for sticking with us through the whole process.
 You really created magic here."